 Why was this started?

 Wilson Quan is an entrepreneur and police officer who works with other first responders and the Heros in Mind Advocacy and Research Consortium (HiMARC) at the University of Alberta to assist and rehabilitate first responders suffering from PTSD.

 Wilson Quan is no stranger to PTSD and mental illness, having spent 20 years as a first responder in Alberta, where he worked intensely with hundreds of other first responders in Edmonton and Calgary.
 He has seen the psychological effects that occur when First Responders work closely to tragedy and stress.
-Left untreated, PTSD can destroy first responders life,, from alienating friend's and family, to suicide.
+Left untreated, PTSD can destroy a first responders life, leading to alienating friend's and family, to suicide.

 Prior to starting his policing career Wilson graduated from University in Business.
-Since then he and his wife Elisa have created a number of successful businesses and built on that experience to start First Response PTSD Foundation.
+Since then he and his wife, Elisa have created a number of successful businesses and built on that experience to start First Response PTSD Foundation.
 The goal of the foundation is to provide first responders in Alberta access to ground breaking virtual reality rehabilitation through HiMARC (Hero's in Mind and Research Consortium) University of Alberta Faculty of Rehabilitation.

 Where do the proceeds go?